How Roger Federer inspires global devotion

 For those spending a fortnight at Wimbledon this summer, sleeping under canvas whatever the weather, using their annual leave, draining their bank accounts, the opportunity to watch a once-in-a-lifetime talent is no sacrifice at all.

-His serene progress through the tournament -- combined with victory at January's Australian Open after a six-month break to end his five-year grand slam drought -- has given his fans added impetus.
+His serene progress through the tournament -- combined with victory at January's Australian Open after a six-month break -- has given his fans added impetus.

 Roger Federer by the numbers